GeoscienceAustralia/fuzzy_wofs/README.md

 # fuzzy_wofs

-A continuous formulation of [water Observations from Space](https://github.com/GeoscienceAustralia/wofs).
+A continuous formulation of [Water Observations from Space](https://github.com/GeoscienceAustralia/wofs).